surftrips.co

 Frequently asked

-Santa Iria is a reef break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Santa Iria is a reef bottom, long walling left point with bowly reef sections, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Santa Iria